Available Horses

 Not Rideable

 A former owner from several years ago said Kid tied, cross tied, and loaded on trailers at that time.
 He did not crib and had no other vices at that point.
-Because he recently came into our rescue, we have not had a chance to evaluate him yet.

 JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me